severb/flowy/docs/tutorial/tutorial.rst

 happen next.
 This decision can be one of the following: start or retry activities, complete or abort the workflow execution.

-But before, lets start by setting up the development environment and create a new domain.
+Lets start by setting up the development environment and create a new domain.

 Setting Up the Environment